King's Highway 401 - Images

 Regional Municipality of Peel

 Exit signage for the Highway 427/Renforth Drive exit.
-This transfer is a basketweave as the ramp to Highway 427 and Renforth Drive passes under the ramp from the eastbound collector lanes to express lanes.
-Beyond this transfer all through traffic must utilize the Express lanes.
+This transfer is a basketweave; the ramp to Highway 427 and Renforth Drive from the Express Lanes passes under the ramp from the eastbound Collector Lanes to the Express.
+Beyond this transfer all through traffic must utilize the Express Lanes, as the Collector Lanes end at Highway 427.

 Upper (Express Lanes) photo taken: August 26th, 2009.